Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Until the end of combat

 </div>

 You pull open a pinhole in the Weave, as magic spills out over the battlefield.
 Select a tile within range, then create the _unstable magic_ tile effect in a 1 tile radius around it.
-When triggered, make a Focus attack against the triggering creature.
+When triggered, make a special attack against Focus against the triggering creature.
 If you hit, apply 3 + 1/2 Presence stacks of unstable.

 ### Genesis of Magic - Miracle